johnstongrant/Tech-Demo-TailwindCSS/README.md

 </html>
 ```

 In this example, dark mode is not enabled, therefore `dark:bg-black` would not work.
-On the contrary, the following is an example of correct implementation of dark mode:
+In contrast, the following is an example of correct implementation of dark mode:

 ```html
 <!-- Dark mode enabled -->